Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 1. Batch Your Calls Into Blocks

 Fragmented calls scattered across the day are more exhausting than the same number of calls grouped together.
-Concentrated call blocks — say, 9–11am and 2–3pm — protect the remaining time for deep work and allow a full mental gear shift between call mode and focus mode.
-Ad hoc calls interrupt cognitive flow twice (once when they start, once when they end) even if they run short.
+Concentrated call blocks — say, 9–11am and 2–3pm — protect the remaining hours for deep work and allow a full mental gear shift between call mode and focus mode.
+Ad hoc calls interrupt cognitive flow twice (when they start and when they end) even if they run short.

 2. Hide Your Self-View

-Every major platform (Zoom, Google Meet, Microsoft Teams) has a setting to hide your own video tile while still broadcasting to others.
+Every major platform has a setting to hide your own video tile while still broadcasting to others.
 Use it.
+Watching yourself talk for hours engages the same self-monitoring circuitry that makes public speaking stressful — maintaining that awareness across a full call day is a real cognitive drain.

-Watching yourself talk engages the same self-monitoring circuitry that makes public speaking stressful — maintaining that awareness for hours is cognitively costly.
 In Zoom, right-click your video tile and select “Hide Self View.”
 In Google Meet, click the three-dot menu on your tile and select “Remove tile.”
 Teams has a “Hide my video” option under More Actions during a call.
+Takes 10 seconds.
+Results are immediate.

 3. Position Your Camera at Eye Level